United will scrap 8,000 flights due to grounded Boeing jets

 CHICAGO (AP) — United Airlines now expects to cancel more than 8,000 flights through October because of the grounding of its Boeing 737 Max planes.

-The airline says that without the Max jets, it will cancel 40 to 45 flights a day this month, with that rate rising to about 95 canceled flights a day in October.
+The airline says that without the Max jets, it will cancel 40 to 45 flights a day this month, with that rate rising to about 95 canceled flights per-day in October.

-Regulators around the world grounded the Max in mid-March after the second of two deadly crashes that killed 346 people.
+The Max was grounded around the world in mid-March after the second of two deadly crashes that killed 346 people.